Danielkague/Group_25-wk3-Ai-tools-Assignment/README.md

 Use case: If certain terms from a minority dialect are associated with negative sentiment due to lack of training data, spaCy can be used to re-label or re-categorize them fairly.

 ### Troubleshooting Challenge
 Troubleshooting refers to the process of identifying, diagnosing, and resolving problems in systems or processes.
 It also refers to a challenge that can be defined as a task or situation that requires the identification and correction of faults in a malfunctioning system.

-Challenges typically involve:
--Limited time or high stakes
--Incomplete or misleading data
--Complex interdependencies
--High cognitive load
--Need for collaboration or communication
+1️⃣ Classification Tasks → Use Classification Losses Binary Classification (e.g., spam vs. not spam): Use Binary Cross-Entropy Loss (also called Log Loss)

+Multi-Class Classification (e.g., digit recognition 0–9): Use Categorical Cross-Entropy Loss

+Multi-Label Classification (e.g., tagging an image with multiple labels): Use Binary Cross-Entropy per label with sigmoid activation

+2️⃣ Regression Tasks → Use Regression Losses
+Standard Regression (e.g., predicting house prices): Use Mean Squared Error (MSE) or Mean Absolute Error (MAE)

+Robust Regression (to reduce impact of outliers): Try Huber Loss or Quantile Loss

+3️⃣ Ranking or Structured Outputs
+Ranking problems (e.g., search engine results): Use Hinge Loss or Pairwise Ranking Loss

+Sequence generation tasks (e.g., language translation): Often use Cross-Entropy, sometimes with teacher forcing and BLEU score as an eval metric

 ### Conclusion

-By using tools like TensorFlow Fairness Indicators for subgroup evaluation and spaCy's rule-based systems for preprocessing, developers can detect, analyze, and address unfair bias—creating models that are not only accurate but also ethically responsible.
+By using tools like pytorch Fairness Indicators for subgroup evaluation and spaCy's rule-based systems for preprocessing, developers can detect, analyze, and address unfair bias—creating models that are not only accurate but also ethically responsible.